From Cash Back to Interest Rates: Find Out if a Rewards Checking Account Is Worth It

 For starters, reward checking accounts are typically personal checking accounts – businesses, trusts, and similar types of accounts aren’t eligible.

 Rewards checking works best for consumers who use their debit cards frequently or daily since you’ll almost certainly trigger your account’s monthly minimum requirements.
-They also can be a good fit if you have multiple direct deposits monthly and maintain a high monthly minimum balance to earn the highest interest possible.
+It can also be a good fit if you have multiple direct deposits monthly and maintain a high monthly minimum balance to earn the highest interest possible.

 If you don’t use your debit card and prefer writing checks and getting paper banking statements in the mail, there may be better options than this type of bank account.